vmanka25/PIDwheel/README.md

 * [Construction](#construction)
 * [Reflection](#reflection)
 ## Planning
 ### Objective

 To create a box that utalizes PID to control the speed of a motor using and potentiometer.
 A photointerupter will also be used to calculate the speed of the wheel which will be displayed on an LCD.
+We will know if our project is succesful if the wheel spins at a speed controlled by PID using a potetentiometer.

 ### Materials Used